dviveiros/paul-octopus-java/README.md

 ## Working on your prediction

-First, I strongly recommend you to run some basic commands just to try the foundation out.
+Let start!
+I strongly recommend you to run some basic commands just to try it out.

 ```
 > ./paul.sh -c predict